In 1919, Wacław Sierpiński published a plane fractal that has come to be known as the Sierpiński carpet.

 This work uses cellular automation to construct a mandala depicting enlightenment cosmology.

-It is also an attempt to dene spirituality inherent in data.
+It is also an attempt to define spirituality inherent in data.